robintsunny/StudyGuideNotes/web.md

 ### Why do certificate authorities exist?
 it's a middleman that two users can trust to be secure their data between transfers

+### Explain Diffie-Hellman key exchange.
+Why does it work?
+its a mathematical formula.
+P is a large prime number and G is a generated number (usually 2).
+One coputer chooses a nmumber for A and another computer chooses a number for B. B creates a number TB from the formula and A multiplies that number by regular A, and B does the same thing for TA. both users A and B agree on g^(A*B)%p, so neither one needs to know that other's number to get back their TA or TB